Mike Smith Student Prize

 for History of Australian Science or Australian Environmental History

-The National Museum of Australia and the Australian Academy of Science through its National Committee for History and Philosophy of Science invite submissions for the 2015 biennial Mike Smith Student Prize for the History of Australian Science or Australian Environmental History.
+The National Museum of Australia and the Australian Academy of Science through its National Committee for History and Philosophy of Science awards the $3000 Mike Smith Student Prize for History of Australian Science or Australian Environmental History every two years.

 The prize will be awarded for an essay based on original unpublished research undertaken while enrolled as a student (postgraduate or undergraduate) at any tertiary educational institution in the world.

 Essays may deal with any aspect of the history of Australian science (including medicine and technology) or Australian environmental history.
 ‘Australia’ can include essays that focus on the Australian region, broadly defined, including Oceania.

 The winning entry may be considered for publication in Historical Records of Australian Science.

 - Written in English

 - Fully documented following the style specified for the Australian Academy of Science’s journal, Historical Records of Australian Science